Malibu Woman's Club

 We have found that students benefit from recognition by our community for their achievements.
 Even though some encounter chronic illness, handicaps, or family crises, still they achieve excellence.
 Many tell us years after how much it meant to them to be recognized and honored.

 For six decades, Malibu Woman’s Club members have raised funds, served on reading committees, and donated for the sake of the students of our community.
-We get continual feedback that many of our recipients continue to prize our recognition as a milestone in their self-esteem and development.
+We get continual feedback that many of our recipients prize our recognition as a milestone in their self-esteem and development.
 Our sole purpose is to reward outstanding achievements by Malibu students.
 The City of Malibu supports our efforts with a generous donation.
 As we raise money for these annual scholarships, would be honored to have Malibu businesses join in support of our worthy pursuits.
 Those who donate can apply our 501 (c) (3) designation.
 Federal Tax ID #95-6111663

 2021 High School Senior Scholarship Awards: **Graduating Seniors of Malibu**